endojs/endo/docs/draft-standalone-spec.md

       * *func*`.__proto__.constructor` is a function constructor that always throws.
 Because these function constructors always throw, we do consider them to be evaluators.

+We define the *shared globals* as all the standard shared globals defined above (i.e., without `Intl` by default) + `Realm` (see below) - `eval` - `Function`.
+We define the *shared primordials* as all the objects transitively reachable from the shared globals.
+Note that no global objects or evaluators are reachable from the shared primordials.

 ## Work in Progress